 —Batuke Walusiku-Mwewa, CMMB country director, Zambia

-Although new infections have dropped by 35 percent since 2000, and nearly 16 million people are now receiving HIV treatments like antiretroviral therapy HIV remains a significant threat to global public health, with millions of new infections each year.
+Although new infections have been dropping since 2000, and millions of people are now receiving HIV treatments like antiretroviral therapy, HIV remains a significant threat to global public health, with millions of new infections each year.